-This document presents the Milestones, which programs use in a semi-annual review of resident performance, and then report to the ACGME.
+This document presents the Milestones, which programs use in a semi-annual review of fellow performance, and then report to the ACGME.
 Milestones are knowledge, skills, attitudes, and other attributes for each of the ACGME Competencies organized in a developmental framework.
-The narrative descriptions are targets for resident performance throughout their educational program.
+The narrative descriptions are targets for fellows' performance throughout their educational program.

 Milestones are arranged into levels.
-Tracking from Level 1 to Level 5 is synonymous with moving from novice to expert resident in the specialty or subspecialty.
+Tracking from Level 1 to Level 5 is synonymous with moving from novice to expert fellow in the specialty or subspecialty.
 For each reporting period, the Clinical Competency Committee will review the completed evaluations to select the milestone levels that best describe each learner's current performance, abilities, and attributes for each subcompetency.

 These levels do not correspond with post-graduate year of education.
-Depending on previous experience, a junior resident may achieve higher levels early in his/her educational program just as a senior resident may be at a lower level later in his/her educational program.
-There is no predetermined timing for a resident to attain any particular level.
-Residents may also regress in achievement of their milestones.
-This may happen for many reasons, such as over scoring in a previous review, a disjointed experience in a particular procedure, or a significant act by the resident.
+Depending on previous experience, a junior fellow may achieve higher levels early in the educational program just as a senior fellow may be at a lower level later in the educational program.
+There is no predetermined timing for a fellow to attain any particular level.
+Fellows may also regress in achievement of their milestones.
+This may happen for many reasons, such as over scoring in a previous review, a disjointed experience in a particular procedure, or a significant act by the fellow.

-Selection of a level implies the resident substantially demonstrates the milestones in that level, as well as those in lower levels (see the diagram on page vi).
+Selection of a level implies the fellow substantially demonstrates the milestones in that level, as well as those in lower levels (see the diagram on page vi).